 Access to HE Diploma (Business) Units

-For every unit included in the table, further information, in included in the Unit Specification, including learning outcomes and assessment criteria.
+For every unit included in the table, further information is included in the Unit Specification, including learning outcomes and assessment criteria.
 All units must be set out using the AVA standard format.

 Mandatory (3 credits)